Skip to main content

 • Exercising sound judgment to achieve desired results after thorough preparation.

-Pay and benefits for CLIs working at least 20 hours a week or 80 hrs. a month:
+Pay and benefits for CLIs working a minimum of 20 hours a week or 80 hours per month:

 • $26 an hour in a state position